by Steven D. Johnson

 This is a great example… What do you do when the snowplow knocks down your mailbox?
 Well, you fix it, of course!
 I'm still trying to figure out what the piece of wood hanging out the back is supposed to accomplish.

-Next month in the Down To Earth Woodworker Steve provides plans and instructions for a tool sharpening system that will revolutionize the way we all maintain our edge tools.
+Next month in the Down To Earth Woodworker, I'll share my plans and instructions for a tool sharpening system that will revolutionize the way we all maintain our edge tools.
 It is truly amazing.
-Steve will also (finally) show us the finished matching live edge coffee tables he has been building and describe his design criteria for a new sanding center for the shop.
+I will also (finally) show the finished matching live edge coffee tables I've been building and describe my design criteria for a new sanding center for the shop.
 Stay tuned!

 (Page 4 of 4)

 Steven Johnson is retired from an almost 30-year career selling medical equipment and

 supplies, and now enjoys improving his shop, his skills, and his designs on a full time basis

 (although he says home improvement projects and furniture building have been hobbies for most of his

 Steven can be reached directly via email at email@example.com.

 Return to Wood News front page